Capital Resolve Debt Recovery – Should You Pay? 2022

 Making A Complaint

-Finally, if you feel that Capital Resolve have treated you badly and you would like to make a complaint against them there are several routes open to you:
+Finally, if you feel that Capital Resolve has treated you badly and you would like to make a complaint against them there are several routes open to you:

 The Financial Ombudsman

-The Ombudsman is setup to protect the interest of individuals when it comes to dealing with organizations such as banks or debt collection agencies, they can be contacted on:
+The Financial Ombudsman Service is set up to protect the interest of individuals when it comes to dealing with organizations such as banks or debt collection agencies, they can be contacted on:

 Phone: 0800 023 4567